 When we first commercialized our battery technology, we initially targeted the consumer electronics market, in particular the market for mobile computing solutions.
-Our products consist of the PowerPad® series of batteries, a source of power for longer run times for notebook computers and other mobile applications, as well as the Scribbler® series of Tablet PCs with the longest run-times in the industry.
+Our products consist of the PowerPad® series of batteries, a source of power for longer run times for mobile applications.
 Our mobile computing products have been used extensively in the healthcare industry.
 Our PowerPad® line can meet the needs of most mobile computer users, including such products as the i-Pod® and i-Pad, cell phone, PDA, Blackberry®, Palm® and Pocket PC.